zsx/ossbuild/ReadMe.txt

 Yasm
 http://www.tortall.net/projects/yasm/

+For all the dependencies, please see ./Libraries/Packages/ReadMe.txt

 Licenses
 -------------------------------------

-Please see the licenses in the Licenses/ folder for details on each library/application used.
+Please see the licenses in the Licenses/ folder for details on each library/application used or in the ./Libraries/Packages/ folder in each individual package.

 For copyright information, please see COPYING.